-The virology market was valued at USD 1,904.16 million in 2019 and is expected to grow with a CAGR of 6.2% during the forecast period.
+Global virology market was valued at USD 1,793 million in 2018, growing at a CAGR of 6.2% during the forecast period.

 Globally, virus-infections are responsible for killing millions of people every year.
 Increasing drug resistance to the treatments due to prolonged use is another rising problem.
 However, it can be contained with the development of novel treatment.
 Today, the use of nanotechnology is revolutionizing the field of diagnostic and therapeutic applications by providing rapid testing and early diagnosis and treatment.
 For instance, the Verigene system and the T2MR system from Nanosphere and T2 Biosystems are extensively used in hospitals for the early diagnosis of diseases.
 Also, the integration of nanotechnology is likely to completely transform the antiviral therapy segment.
 Recently, researchers at the Ecole Polytechnique Federale de Lausanne (EPFL) created a type of gold nanoparticle that may destroy viruses like HIV and Ebola.

 Globally, the prevalence of infection is increasing at an alarming rate and is subsequently increasing the number of hospital visits across the globe.
 As per 2017 stats, around 280,000 cases of infectious and parasitic diseases were recorded in the U.S. As per our analysis, one of the biggest stimuli of viral infections is the delay in diagnosis.
 Currently, around 3.5 million Americans are suffering from undiagnosed hepatitis C. Apart from this, increasing prevalence of urinary tract infection is bolstering the number of hospital visits each year.
 As per the Urology Care Foundation, around 8.1 million people visit hospitals for the treatment of UTI.